Kentucky Medicare Plans Insurance Plans

 - Qualified Individuals (QIs): For individuals with a monthly income between $1,167 and $1,313 or couples with income between $1,573 and $1,770 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

 - Qualified Disabled and Working Individuals (QDWIs): For individuals with a monthly income under $1,945 and couples with income under $2,622 who lost disability benefits due to earnings and are eligible to enroll in Medicare Part A, the state pays the Medicare Part A premium for up to 48 months.

 The Kentucky SHIP is a free counseling service provided to Medicare beneficiaries, their families, and caregivers to help them understand their Medicare options.
 It is an independent organization made possible by federal funding; it does not sell insurance products.
 Kentucky SHIP connects you with a trained counselor in your area who can guide you in making an informed decision about your health care needs.

 Low-Income Subsidy (Extra Help) for Prescription DrugsIn 2015, the low-income subsidy for Extra Help with prescription drugs in Kentucky is $31.79.

-If you live in Kentucky, consult with one of our MedicareSolutions.com insurance specialists to get personal assistance that is specific to your area.
-One of our experienced specialists can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.
+If you live in Kentucky and have questions about the benefits listed above and how to choose the health care coverage that’s best for you, consult with one of our MedicareSolutions.com specialists for help Kentucky Medicare insurance plans.
+Our knowledgeable team members can help you compare plans in your area to ensure you find the Medicare insurance benefits that are right for your needs.